 If you were selected for tax verification, this is a helpful video on how to use the Data Retrieval Tool to download your tax information directly from the IRS into your FAFSA.

-Verification is a federal aid eligibility review process required by The U.S. Department of Education.
-When you or your parent sign and submit the FAFSA, you certify that you understand that the Secretary of Education has the authority to verify information reported on your application with the Internal Revenue Service and other federal agencies.
-For this process, OSU is required to verify that the information on your Free Application for Federal Student Aid (FAFSA) is accurate.
-We complete the verification process by comparing FAFSA data with federal tax documents and other forms you provide to the OSU Office of Financial Aid.
-Corrections to your FAFSA and aid offer may be necessary if discrepancies are found.
-See the Financial Aid Requirements section of MyOSU for your specific verification requirements.
+Verification is a federal aid eligibility review process where the school is required to verify that the information on the FAFSA is correct before disbursing any federal aid.
+The U.S. Department of Education selects a certain percentage (varies by year) of FAFSA applications to be verified each year.
+When you submit the FAFSA, you certify that you understand that the Secretary of Education has the authority to verify information reported on your application with the IRS and other federal agencies.
+We complete the verification process by comparing FAFSA data with federal tax documents and other forms you submit.
+Corrections to your FAFSA and financial aid may be necessary based on the verified information.
+See the Financial Aid Requirements section of MyOregonState for your specific verification requirements.

 To receive full consideration for all available aid we recommend that verification documents be submitted within 45 days of the request date*.
 Early packaging does not impact eligibility for federal student loans or the Pell Grant.
 Documents submitted later will still be processed as long as we are able to review them within the allowed federal verification timelines.
 Federal aid eligibility may be lost if documents are not received in time to process while the student is enrolled in the current verification year.